Sierra Madre, California: The new century

 In 1908, the first Mt.
 Wilson Trail Race was run.
 This annual race was discontinued during WWII and reestablished in 1966.
 The 102nd anniversary of the first running of the Mount Wilson Trail Race and the 44th annual race was run in May 2010.
 Because of rain, mudslides, falling trees, soil erosion and rockslides, the regularly monitored trail course changes almost every year, and no official records of running times are kept.
 The 8.6 mi course starts and ends on pavement, but most of the race is run on a dirt path about 3 ft wide, and the Mt.
 Wilson Trail has occasional steep vertical drops of hundreds of feet.
 Due to the trail's narrowness and steepness, the race is limited to 300 male and 300 female runners.
 The path gains elevation to more than 2100 ft; at 4.3 mi from the start of the race is Orchard Camp, the turnaround point.
 Scout troops hike up to provide water at two locations, at the 2.3 mi point and at the Orchard Camp turnaround.
 The Sierra Madre Search and Rescue Team provides emergency support on race day.
 The Mt.
 Wilson Trail Race has traditional and historical value to the community.

 A year after the city's incorporation, Catholic families contacted a priest from Chicago, Father M. W. Barth, who had moved west for his health, to ask if he could celebrate Mass for them.
 The construction of the first, very small, church of St. Rita's parish, founded by Barth in 1908, was completed in 1910.
 In 1922, St. Rita's Catholic Church parochial school opened.
 During the first 100 years of St. Rita's Parish, it has on record 4,075 baptisms, 3,590 confirmations, 1,334 marriages and 1,469 funerals.
 The scattering of families that began with Barth in 1908 has grown to more than 1,200 Catholic parish homes today, in a city whose population is now approximately 10,917.

 In 1914, after a long legal battle, the city acquired title to all water rights, lands, and distribution systems of the Baldwin Estate and the Sierra Madre Water Company.

+In 1917, E. Waldo Ward & Son was established in Sierra Madre, an artisanal preserves and specialty food company that operates in the present day and is run by E. Waldo Ward descendants.